alfaromartino/nace4europe/page/index.md

 However, there's an **issue**: not all values are reported due to confidentiality matters.
 This is even more pervasive for the total production reported by Prodcom classification (dataset `DS-066342`), which is dissagregated at the 8-digit level. \\

-Attending to this, the page provides estimates of revenue for 20 European countries.
+Attending to this, the page provides estimates of revenue for 19 European countries.
 They are reported for some baseline year (i.e., 2018) and at the NACE (rev. 2) 4-digit level.
 The completion is based on an iterative procedure that recovers revenue shares within manufacturing, through the following steps:
-1. Based on the revenues by Eurostat in Euros, define &ensp; &ensp; &ensp; (a) revenue shares at the 2-digit level relative to manufacturing,\\
+1. Based on the revenues by Eurostat in Euros, define &ensp; &ensp; &ensp; (a) revenue shares at the 2-digit level relative to manufacturing, and \\
 	&ensp; &ensp; &ensp; (b) revenue shares at the 4-digit level relative to the industry's 2-digit level.
 2. Given remaining missing shares in (a) and (b), define relative shares based on previous years.
 To improve accuracy, the completion of relative shares are performed at the 4- and 2-digit level separately.
-1. If there are still missing shares, we use the revenue from the [ORBIS dataset](https://www.bvdinfo.com/en-gb/our-products/data/international/orbis).
+1. If there are still missing shares, we use information from the [ORBIS dataset](https://www.bvdinfo.com/en-gb/our-products/data/international/orbis).
 This exploits that ORBIS reports each firm's revenue at the NACE 4-digit level, allowing us to compute any remaining relative share at the 4- and 2-digit levels.\\

+The **countries** covered are Bulgaria, Croatia, Czech Republic, Finland, France, Germany, UK, Hungary, Italy, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, and Ukraine.

 \end{section}